camilaagw/DS-DE-training-notes/README.md

-# Data Science Notes
+# Data Science - Data Engineering  notes

-In this repo I'm collecting all the notes from different courses, training, tutorials that are related to Data Science/Data Engineering.
-Solutions to the completed courses are kept in a private repository.
+Collection of notes from different courses, trainings, tutorials in the areas of Data Science and Data Engineering.

+Solutions to the courses are held in a private repository, but do not hessitate to contact me in case you require some support :).